 My research interests include computational materials joining, nonconventional joining and forming processes (in particular, high-speed welding and forming), finite element analysis, materials characterization, dynamic behavior of materials, non-Newtonian fluids, and mathematical modeling.

 I received my B.Sc. in Mechanical Engineering (2004) and M.Sc. in Aerospace Engineering (2007) from Sharif University of Technology (SUT), Tehran, Iran.
-After working in industry for a few years, I began my work at University of New Hampshire (UNH) in 2011 where I received my M.Sc. in Applied Mathematics (2013) and Ph.D. in Mechanical Engineering (2015).
+After working in industry for a few years, I began my work at University of New Hampshire (UNH) where I received my M.Sc. in Applied Mathematics (2013) and Ph.D. in Mechanical Engineering (2015).

 I continued my career at UNH as a Postdoctoral Research Associate in Mechanics, Materials & Manufacturing Lab until March 2016.
 In April 2016, I joined OSU as a Postdoctoral Researcher at Center for Design and Manufacturing Excellence (CDME) with joint appointments in the Department of Materials Science and Engineering (MSE) and SIMCenter.
 As of May 2017, I am working as a research scientist at SIMCenter.

 Smith Laboratory, Room 2132